Michael McKenzie (artist): Publishing

 McKenzie founded American Image Art in 1977 with photography and painting but after ten years of working in silkscreen, largely photography driven, the focus switched to screen printing with the desire to take techniques Warhol used to the next level.
 In pursuit of creating ultimate ‘silkscreen paintings’ he began as always with his own work then found the perfect foil for his silkscreen painting concept with Larry Rivers, an artist he admired since he was a teen.
 Perhaps the most true painter of his generation, Rivers’ work provided a true test for McKenzie's silkscreen vision and the first editioned piece they did, Golden Tales, required 53 proofs along with hand oil painting by Rivers on each print in the edition.
-The work was showcased at the then leading edge Chicago Art Fair and its size – 40” x 58” – along with its complexity and hand oil painting took printmaking to another level.
+The work was showcased at the then leading-edge Chicago Art Fair and its size – 40” x 58” – along with its complexity and hand oil painting took printmaking to another level.
 Concurrently, a series of works on canvas were made which were further hand articulated and sold out on 57th Street in NYC.
 American Image went on to do many important editions with Rivers in mediums ranging from massive screen prints to and this focus on a single artist became signatory to the studio.

-From 1992 – 1998, McKenzie was American Curator for The Museum of Modern Art in São Paulo, Brazil, as well as for Museum of Contemporary Art and Museum of Modern Art in Rio de Janeiro for which he created exhibitions and portfolios titled “American Masters”.
-Over the course of six years the exhibitions included works by Warhol, Wesselmann, Katz, Stella, Rivers, Pasche, Oldenburg, Indiana and numerous others.
-“I did this” he told Globo Network, “because there was a cultural embargo which required service to the American Government for an artist to be approved for export to Brazil, thus preventing the essential American Artists from showing.
-These shows, which were blessed by Washington and funded by Varig and H. Stern, brought real American Art to Brazil and opened up Brazilians to show here as well.
-I try not to curate but when I see something radically missing I’m lured into it.”
 McKenzie also curated the show that helped move Miami's Bass Museum into contemporary in 1988 as well as important shows for The Nassau County Museum, Norton Museum, Boca Raton Museum and The Detroit Jewish Museum.
 He is currently working on a major book/travelling exhibition of WORD ART to include Indiana, Ruscha, Kruger and numerous others.
 “Again”, he stated, “I just see a cultural hole ignoring this as a critical movement in art which no one seems to fill in.
 It’s a link between poetry and art and these two creative forms have always been central to art history and to my life, so I’m lured into curating once again.”